RuilinYang-beta/SoftwareConstruction/README.md

 # SoftwareConstruction
-My solution to the mooc MIT 6.005.1x software construction
+My solution to the mooc MIT 6.005.1x software construction (to github)